<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1105914794266512&amp;ev=PageView&amp;noscript=1">

 4. Fiber

 *The above are general recommendations.
-Please be sure to follow any personalized recommendations from your clinical provider.
+Please follow any personalized recommendations from your clinical provider.

 Jump to a section: